kolov/doorman/README.md

 Oauth2 authentication and user tracking middleware for `http4s`.

-User authentication and user tracking are two orthogonal concerns that often need to be handled together.
+User authentication and user tracking are two orthogonal concerns that yet often need to be handled together.
 This tiny library offers help with both.

 # Usage